moiph/ub3r-b0t-docs/articles/faq.md

 ## Does this bot play music?
 No, and it will never be added.

-## How do I set up Twitter / Twitch / Mixer / Picarto / RSS?
+## How do I set up Twitter / Twitch / Picarto / RSS?
 See [Notifications](notifications.md)

 ## The admin panel isn't loading.